rradczewski/ymmv/_drafts/blind_coding_exercise_reviews.md

 ---
 A coding assignment can give you lots of insights into how a candidate approaches a problem.
 There's only one thing I want to avoid, though: *Unconscious bias*.
 This is why I mask the original committer and then ask a colleague to review the assignment.

-As I layed out in my blogposts on [*Awesome Technical Interviews*]({% link _posts/2018-01-23-Awesome_technical_interviews_part_0.md %}), I let candidates choose between a take-home exercise or a Pair Programming session as a coding exercise.
+As I laid out in my blog posts on [*Awesome Technical Interviews*]({% link _posts/2018-01-23-Awesome_technical_interviews_part_0.md %}), I let candidates choose between a take-home exercise or a Pair Programming session as a coding exercise.
 While pair programming will allow me to interact with the candidate and empathize with them, the code review of a take-home exercise lacks this context and thus is even more subject to the reviewers internalized [biases](http://blog.dizzyd.com/blog/2014/11/24/bias/).

 In order to avoid this, I will A) ask a colleague to review the code and B) anonymize the submission in order to let the code speak for itself.